whk-io/jenkins-fast-standalone/README.md

 # Jenkins Slim

-This a slim little containerized Jenkins server all setup and ready to login to in just under 30 seconds.
+This a slim containerized Jenkins server all setup and ready to login to in just under 30 seconds.
 <hr>
 Login : admin
 <br>